kyeji1107/OptOrch/README.md

 Files and folders:
 - `run_scenario2_pollen_contamination.R`
 	- R script for running Scenario 2.
-	- The script repeats the optimization for `Ns = 10, 20, 30, 40` under pollen contamination.
+	- The script repeats the optimization for `ns = 10, 20, 30, 40` under pollen contamination.
 - `outputs/`
 	- Optimization outputs for Scenario 2.
 - `outputs/file_description.md`
 	- Description of the output files.
 The output folders follow the same structure as Scenario 1.

+### Gurobi tuning parameters
+The tuned Gurobi parameter settings used in the manuscript reproduction scripts are defined directly in the two scenario scripts:
+- `03_manuscript_reproduction/002_scenario1_status_number/run_scenario1_status_number.R`
+- `03_manuscript_reproduction/003_scenario2_pollen_contamination/run_scenario2_pollen_contamination.R`
+In both scripts, the tuned configurations are stored in the object `tuned_params_by_ns <- list()`.
+This object contains the parameter values for each status-number level (`ns = 10, 20, 30, 40`).
+During execution, the script selects the parameter set corresponding to the specified `ns` value and passes it to the Gurobi optimizer.
+These tuned settings correspond to the Gurobi parameters summarized in Table 1 of the manuscript.

 ### Step 4.
 Figure 2 reproduction
 Figure 2 can be reproduced using:
 ~~~text